 “The neighborhood I grew up in was full of drug dealers, drug addicts and thieves, and my next-door neighbor’s house was broken into, it seemed like, weekly,” Williams said.
 “At an early age, I knew that this was not the life I wanted for myself.”

-However, she was unsure of what path to pursue within law enforcement until she enrolled in the criminal justice and public safety leadership program at Mercer.
+However, she was unsure of what path to pursue within law enforcement until she enrolled in the criminal justice program at Mercer.

 “I have known since I was a junior in high school that criminal justice is the field that I am most interested in,” Williams said.
 “Upon graduating from Mercer, my interests are working in criminal investigations, as well as preventing at-risk juveniles from recidivism.”